-You don’t have to be an expert in cybersecurity to perform a risk assessment.
-In fact, your business will be better served by assembling an expert team to guide you.
-This can include a third-party agency to perform the evaluation, your information technology (IT) team, stakeholders from each department, and executives who can make decisions about company-wide changes.
+To perform a risk assessment, you don’t have to be a cybersecurity expert.
+However, assembling an expert team to guide you will suit your company better.
+This can include a third-party agency to complete the evaluation, your Information Technology (IT) team, stakeholders from each department, and executives who can make decisions about company-wide changes.

-Be sure to define the roles of each member of your assessment team, so everyone knows what’s expected of them.
-You should agree upon which stakeholder is responsible for which information system, and how to best implement security controls for those systems.
+Be sure to define the roles of each member of your assessment team so everyone knows what’s expected of them.
+For example, you should agree upon which stakeholder is responsible for which information system and how to best implement security controls for those systems.

 Set the Parameters of Your Assessment

-To set successful risk assessment parameters, first identify what the goal of the assessment is.
-For example, you might need an audit for cyber insurance, or you might simply want to understand what your company’s current cybersecurity posture is.
+To set successful risk assessment parameters, first, identify the assessment’s goal.
+For example, you might need an audit for cyber insurance or want to understand your company’s current cybersecurity posture.

 Next, decide on the scope of the assessment.
-Will you focus on one specific type of asset, or will you evaluate all assets company-wide?
+For example, will you focus on one specific type of asset, or will you evaluate all assets company-wide?
 You’ll also need to know who you need in the room to ask questions during the audit.
 (This may increase the size of your original cybersecurity team from the first step.)

-Also consider the localization of your business.
-If your business only plans to work with customers in one country, use that nation’s security requirements to inform your parameters.
-If you plan on working with customers globally, be sure to meet all standards that might apply.
+Also, consider the localization of your business.
+If your company only plans to work with customers in one country, use that nation’s security requirements to inform your parameters.
+If you plan on working with customers globally, meet all standards that might apply.

-For example, if a company wants customers in the European Union (EU), it will need to follow the General Data Protection Regulation (GDPR).
-The GDPR is a set of regulations for data protection and security, especially the transfer of personal information.
-A business that never plans to work in the EU or handle the personal data of EU citizens, on the other hand, does not need to worry about GDPR compliance.
+For example, if a company wants customers in the European Union (EU), it must follow the General Data Protection Regulation (GDPR).
+The GDPR is a data protection and security regulation for transferring personal information.
+On the other hand, a business that never plans to work in the EU or handle the personal data of EU citizens does not need to worry about GDPR compliance.

 Determine Information Value

-Your business has a lot of data to manage and you’ll need to decide which information is most important to secure.
-This will help to keep your risk assessment efficient, and can also help small or medium-sized businesses to afford the cost; the more you assess and secure, the bigger the budget needed.
+Your business has a lot of data to manage, and you’ll need to decide which information is most important to secure.
+This will help keep your risk assessment efficient and help small or medium-sized businesses afford the cost; the more you assess and secure, the bigger the budget needed.

 One way to determine the importance of different data within your organization is to answer a few hypotheticals, such as:

-- What would happen if this data was breached?
+- What would happen if this data were breached?